I got the following question from Dawn F, a fellow worm composter from New York City. She writes:

 Description: A breathable nylon bag I manufacture suspended by an iron frame.
-It uses the CFT concept as you feed through the zipper top and collect castings via the flat-bottom zipper at the bottom.
+It uses the CFT concept as you feed through the zipper top and collect castings via the patented bottom.

-Pros: Breathable, durable, simple, and at around $109, a decent trade off between cost and value.
+Pros: Breathable, simple, and a decent trade off between cost and value.
 Castings are also screen friendly.

 Cons: Can be awkward to harvest castings from the bottom as it sits low to the ground.

 Description: A series of stacked plastic trays with perforated bottoms to (theoretically) allow upward movement of the worms from one tray to the next, the idea being that once worms have worked through one tray, you begin feeding the next highest tray in order to attract the worms higher.

 Pros: Simple design, using an upward migration concept.